Robert Ramsay (baseball)

 Robert Arthur Ramsay (December 3, 1973 – August 4, 2016) was an American Major League Baseball pitcher.
-He pitched parts of two seasons, 1999 and 2000, for the Seattle Mariners, then battled brain cancer for nearly fifteen years.
+He pitched parts of the 1999 and 2000 seasons for the Seattle Mariners, then battled brain cancer for nearly 15 years before his death.

 Early years

 Born and raised in Vancouver, Washington, Ramsay graduated from its Mountain View High School in 1992.
 He then attended Washington State University in Pullman, where he played college baseball for the Cougars for four seasons, through 1996.

 During his junior year in 1995, WSU won the Pac-10 northern division, and Ramsay was the starter in the first game of the championship series against southern division winner USC at Los Angeles.

-Pro career
+Professional career

 Following his senior season at Washington State, Ramsay was selected by the Boston Red Sox in the seventh round of the 1996 draft.
 The Red Sox traded him to the Mariners for Butch Huskey on July 26, 1999.
 After the 2000 season with Seattle, Ramsay spent 2001 at Triple-A Tacoma, then was diagnosed with brain cancer (glioblastoma multiforme) in early 2002.
 After surgeries, chemotherapy, and radiation treatment, he attempted a comeback in 2003 with the San Diego Padres organization, but it ended his baseball career.